How the Host Responds to the Invading Virus

 Learn more about Unmasking Respiratory Viruses: The Basics of Respiratory Viral Interactions (online CE course)

-How the Host Responds To the Invading Virus
+How the Host Responds to the Invading Virus

-Some of these interferons activate immune cells that will start to phagocytize viruses, while other interferons released from dendritic cells will stimulate T cells to secrete cytokines and chemokines.
-These interferons can impair the ability of the virus to enter the cell, which prevents the virus from replicating.
-Still, other interferons will degrade viral proteins.
+Host cells recognize a pathogen through viral sensing.
+The epithelial cells are the first line of defense, secreting lysozyme and lactoferrin.
+This, in turn, induces interferons that reduce or limit the virus's spread to other cells.
+Some of these interferons activate immune cells that start phagocytizing viruses, while other interferons released from dendritic cells stimulate T cells to secrete cytokines and chemokines.
+These interferons can impair the virus's ability to enter the cell, which prevents the virus from replicating.
+Still, other interferons degrade viral proteins.
 The production of these interferons also stimulates the adaptive immune response of macrophages and lymphocytes.

 It is important to note that these immune responses frequently damage pulmonary structures.

-Cells in the immune system (10).
+Figure 10.
+Cells in the immune system